Shirtsy/HexLator/README.md

 # HexPiler
-Hexpiler is a compiler for a modified .hexpattern format for Hex Casting that runs in ComputerCraft, allowing you to automatically download and write iotas to a Focus.
+Hexpiler is a compiler for Hex Casting hexes that runs in ComputerCraft.
+It comes packaged with HexGet, a utility to download and compile a hex to a focus, as well as HexxyEdit, an in-game hex editor.
+Both will compile a tweaked .hexpattern format that includes additional syntax for embedded iotas and macros.

 ## Requirements
 The Focal Port from https://github.com/SamsTheNerd/ducky-periphs is required to write to Foci.